COMPLETE BOTSWANA SAFARI GUIDE: FROM CHOBE NATIONAL PARK TO OKAVANGO DELTA AND ALL BETWEEN

 The wildlife at Chobe National Park varies greatly from area to area – I recommend visiting different areas, as your experience on Botswana safaris will be extraordinarily exciting, and each area has its own characteristics.

 WILDLIFE: Elephants, you can see hundreds, if not, thousands in one day.
 African wild dog sightings are common while lions and leopards can often be spotted, but not guaranteed, I spent 2 days here and I didn’t see them.
-Birds along the river are superb, also with regular sightings of hippo and crocodile.
+Birds along the river are superb, also with regular sightings of hippo and crocodiles.

 HIGHLIGHTS: The world’s largest elephant population.
 Chobe can be explored by land or water, with boat cruises offering a unique perspective on life and alongside the river.
 When it comes to seeing wildlife in numbers, the Chobe is simply unbeatable, and it is very easy to spot animals.